swanjson/mentorJournal/README.md

 ## 2019_04_19

 Goals for the day:
-- Finish my input on website (Roughly done?)
+- Finish my input on website
-- Start/Finish Javascripting school (DONE)
+- Start/Finish Javascripting school
 - Get all of mike's recs/tutorials downloaded (postman, etc.)